apache/mynewt-blinky/README.md

 ## Overview

 Apache Blinky is a skeleton for new Apache Mynewt projects.
-This directory struture is downloaded when the user issues a "newt new" command.
-Apache blinky also contains an example Apache Mynewt app and target to help you get started.
+The user downloads this skeleton by issuing the "newt new" command (using Apache Newt).
+Apache blinky also contains an example app and target for use with Apache Mynewt to help you get started.

 ## Building

 Apache Blinky contains an example Apache Mynewt application called blinky.
-This application blinks an LED on the host board.
+When executed on suitably equipped hardware, this application repeatedly blinks an LED.
 The below procedure describes how to build this application for the Apache Mynewt simulator.

-1. Download Apache Newt.
+1. Download and install Apache Newt.

 You will need to download the Apache Newt tool, as documented in the [Getting Started Guide](http://mynewt.apache.org/os/get_started/introduction/).